 If you’ve got a high energy dog, don’t assume either that getting another one is the solution to your situation, that they will be able to run off their energy.
 No. All you might be doing is giving your dog another dog to show cool stuff to, like how much fun it is to dig, or play tug with your best towels, or to tear a duvet apart.
 Many dogs who have a doggie friend with the same energy levels as they have will simply bond with their new friend and become more distant from you, and unless you have the hands to keep up the training, it can be a bit of a nightmare.
 Of course, it can work fantastically and your dogs may keep each other occupied in those moments when you cannot.

 What follows is a list of five common behavioural problems that new dogs often experience, and ways to deal with these.
 Many of the links come from Dr Ian Dunbar and his website Dog Star Daily, as he talks insightfully and helpfully about aggression, anxiety and youthful doggie behaviours.
-Gwen Bailey’s website Dog Problems Solved is also a great starting point
+Tony Cruse’s book 101 Doggy Dilemmas is wonderful if you want to download a copy.

 For those ‘in the house’ moments, just ignore your little shadow.
 Give them something to occupy themselves, like a Kong or a good-quality chew.
 Teach them self-calming by rewarding them when they choose to settle.
 This clip from Kikopup shows ways you can teach calmness.
 The sound isn’t brilliant but the message is very clear.